mikewesthad/navmesh/README.md

 ```
 npm install
+npm run bootstrap
 ```

-This will pull all the dependencies.
+This project uses [lerna](https://github.com/lerna/lerna) to manage multiple packages within one repository. `npm install` will pull the root dependencies and `npm run bootstrap` will use lerna to pull & link dependencies within "packages/".
+(In my testing, bootstrap could _not_ be run as a "postinstall" script).

 The project is controlled via npm scripts.
 The main ones to use:

-- `npm run build:all` - will build the library into `dist/` & the examples into `public/`.
-You can use this to generate a custom build.
+- `npm run build` - will build all the individual packages within "packages/".
-- `npm run dev` - will build, watch and serve the library & examples.
+- `npm run dev` - watch & serve the examples.
 A browser window will pop up with links to the examples.
+If you are working on the library, this is the easiest way to do "functional testing" by using the library in a game environment.
-- `npm run test` - will run the tests against the library.
+- `npm run test` - will run the automated tests against the library.

 ## References